-- The flue serving this appliance shall have no cross sectional dimension less than 175mm (7") e.g. 225mm (9") by 225mm (9") Masonry chimney or 175mm (7") diameter clay liner and a minimum height of 3 metres (10ft).
-Larger fireplace openings will require either a larger flue diameter or increased flue height.
+- All flues require a minimum height of 3 metres (10ft).
 For installation in GB, please refer to BS 5871 Part 3 for further information.
 For installation in IE, refer to the current edition of I.S.813 "Domestic Gas Installations". - 2.
 A faulty flue or chimney may result in smoke and fumes entering the room. - The flue should be sound, free from obstructions and, if it has previously been used with a solid fuel or oil fired appliance, it should be swept before installing this gas fire.
 The flue must be inspected annually to ensure continued clearance of combustion products. - 4.
 Any flue damper plates or obstructions etc. must be removed and no restrictor plates shall be fitted.
 Where removal is not practical, the damper plate/restrictor must be fixed permanently in the fully open position.

-Note: To comply with the expression "permanently fixed in the open position", a mechanical fixing that prevents user intervention should be used e.g. requires the use of tools for removal.
+Note: To comply with the expression "permanently fixed in the open position", a mechanical fixing that prevents user intervention should be used e.g. requires the use of tools for removal